wtakase/imon/README.md

 docker run -d --name httpd -p 443:443 -e DOCKER_HOST=${DOCKER_SERVER} --link elasticsearch:elasticsearch --link kibana:kibana wtakase/httpd-imon:2.4
 ```

-* Install Flume to your iRODS server.
+* Install Flume (flume-ng and flume-ng-agent) to your iRODS server.

 * Put docker/icat/flume.conf to /path/to/flume/conf on your iRODS server and replace FLUME_HOST with your Docker hostname.